garronej/ts-ci/README.md

 # Release in CJS, ESM or both

-Contrary to what other guides or project starters may suggest, you don't necessarily need Vite/rollup to bundle your library, nor do you need to fragment your modules into smaller, independently published units on NPM under the package/ directory for your module to be tree-shakable (e.g., `@your-module/submodule1`, `@your-module/submodule2`).
+Contrary to what other guides or project starters may suggest, you don't need to bundle your library with something like Vite/Rollup, nor do you need to fragment your modules into smaller, independently published units on NPM under the package/ directory for your module to be tree-shakable (e.g., `@your-module/submodule1`, `@your-module/submodule2`).

 The reality is much simpler.
 The responsibility of bundling lies with the final application; your role involves merely publishing `.js` files and types declaration `.d.ts` files, which are the output of `tsc`.

-And that's all there is to it!
+Your role is to decide what flavor of JS you want to distribute, that's all there is to it!

 ## CJS only (default)